adriancerejo/My-Neighbourhood/README.md

-# My-Neighbourhood -- In the process of pushing the React version of the web app
+# My-Neighbourhood -- In the process of creating the React version of the web app
 ## About:
 Provides information based on user location and allows the user to search other places around the world.